-- Valerio did not record any revenues.
-Insofar as it bears the bulk of the Group's research and development costs, as well as general and administrative costs, it generated a loss of 21,634 thousand euros. - The Swiss subsidiary Topotarget Switzerland, which received license fees from its partner Biogen, recorded a profit of 959 thousand euros. - The English subsidiary Topotarget UK, recorded a loss of 11 thousand euros. - The contribution of Onxeo US was a profit of 342 thousand euros.
+- Valerio Therapeutics did not record any revenue.
+As it bears most of the Group's research and development costs and overheads, it posted a loss of 10,721 thousand euros. - The Swiss subsidiary Topotarget Suisse, which received license fees from its partner Biogen, generated a profit of 715 thousand euros. - The American subsidiary Valerio Therapeutics Inc. generated a profit of 78 thousand euros. - The French subsidiary Valour Bio did not record any revenue and posted a loss of 61 thousand euros.
 We submit these financial statements for your approval (Articles L. 225-100, L. 233-16, and R. 225-102 of the French Commercial Code).